statpascal/emul99/readme.txt

 problems with code relying on an exact scanline timing.

-The timer of the TMS9901 needs to be interleaved with the CPU to get the required exact timing for cassette operations.
+The timer of the TMS9901 needs to be interleaved with the CPU to get the exact timing required for cassette operations.

 This approach is sufficient to run the "Don't mess with Texas" megademo but the output of the recent Copper demo is rather distorted.

-The DSRs for the simulated devices (serial, host and special P-Code disk system) need to transform control to the simulator at some point.
-This is done via an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The DSRs for the simulated devices (serial, host and special P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas."

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
 Yet, as the simulator serves mainly as a test program for a Pascal compiler, the